biobakery/humann/doc/UserManual.md

 ## Initial Installation ##

 ### 1. Download HUMAnN2 ###
 You can download the latest HUMAnN2 release or the development version.
+The source contains example files.
+If installing with pip, it is optional to first download the HUMAnN2 source.

 Option 1: Latest Release (Recommended)

-* [Download](https://bitbucket.org/biobakery/humann2/downloads/humann2_v0.6.1.tar.gz) and unpack the latest release of HUMAnN2.
+* [humann2.tar.gz](https://pypi.python.org/pypi/humann2) and unpack the latest release of HUMAnN2.

 Option 2: Development Version